MetaMask/metamask-docs/services/reference/opbnb/index.md

 meaning calls to the network are routed to [partner infrastructure providers](#partners-and-privacy-policies).

 Infura provides open beta access to the layer 2 opBNB and its layer 1 [BNB Smart Chain (BSC)](../bnb-smart-chain/index.md).
 During this period, there might be [feature limitations](json-rpc-methods/index.md#partner-supported-methods).
-Performance issues are not expected, but they are possible as we optimize and stabilize the service.
+Performance issues aren't expected, but they are possible as we optimize and stabilize the service.

-Archive requests are not currently supported for opBNB: only near head requests (the last 128 blocks) are supported.
+Archive requests aren't currently supported for opBNB: only near head requests (the last 128 blocks) are supported.
 Be aware of this limitation when making calls to API calls to methods such as [`eth_getStorageAt`](./json-rpc-methods/eth_getstorageat.mdx), [`eth_getTransactionReceipt`](./json-rpc-methods/eth_gettransactionreceipt.mdx), and [`eth_getTransactionByHash`](./json-rpc-methods/eth_gettransactionbyhash.mdx).